jermainepiol/sellerx-ae/README.md

 ## Answers
 Here are the main tables/queries that answer the questions asked:
   * Top 10 stores per transacted amount - ![top_store.sql](https://github.com/jermainepiol/sellerx-ae/blob/main/models/marts/core/top_stores.sql)
+      - Filtering transactions to 'accepted' only status, then getting the total amount of transactions by store.
+Limits the results to the top 10 rows/data.
   * Top 10 products sold - ![top_products.sql](https://github.com/jermainepiol/sellerx-ae/blob/main/models/marts/core/top_products.sql)
+      - Again, getting only 'accepted' transactions, get the total amount of the transactions by product.
+Limits the results to top 10 rows/data.
+SKU and product_name are included because SKU values are not unique in this scenario.
   * Average transacted amount per store typology and country - ![amt_per_typology_country](https://github.com/jermainepiol/sellerx-ae/blob/main/models/marts/core/amt_per_typology_country.sql)
+      - Valid transactions with total amount, aggregated by typology and country.
+Results will display typology - country - total amount
   * Percentage of transactions per device type - ![transactions_per_device](https://github.com/jermainepiol/sellerx-ae/blob/main/models/marts/core/transactions_per_device.sql)
+      - Counts transactions in each device type vs total number of transactions in the dataset.
+Transasctions are not filtered because this question might be needed to see which devices are mostly used in stores.
   * Average time for a store to perform its 5 first transactions - ![avg_time_five_transactions](https://github.com/jermainepiol/sellerx-ae/blob/main/models/marts/core/avg_time_five_transactions.sql)
+      - As explained in the assumptions, I used the created_at from transactions and created_at from stores data to get the time (in days) in between.
+Then limiting the data for only the first 5 transactions (after store created_at), I got the average duration for the stores.

 ## Diagrams
 ### ERD